Moms are more mobile than they’ve ever been before so it’s important to learn How Moms Can Maintain Security When Working Remotely.

 Your IT department will almost certainly have a VPN partner they can recommend to use it before you logon.

-You will have to be equipped with a timestamped password ‘dongle’.
+You must be equipped with a timestamped password ‘dongle’.

 So many software packages offer VPN connectivity, but the most popular for small businesses is Microsoft’s SBS – Small Business Server.